dariaomelkina/MacOS_drivers_instruction/README.md

 As described in the video by the following [link](https://developer.apple.com/videos/play/wwdc2019/702/) there are several advantages to using System Extensions and DriverKit:
-* Unlike kexts, System Extensions run in the user space, bugs in them cannot compromise kernel
+* Unlike kexts, System Extensions run in the user space, bugs in them cannot compromise the kernel
 * System Extensions have no restrictions on dynamic memory allocation, synchronization, and latency
 * Building, testing, and debugging can all be performed on one machine
 * Enabled full debugger support